Steven-Chang1114/inSight/README.md

  * merge side branch to incorporate mindful banner at the start of the app
  * add 'heat map' functionality (changing the color of the markers)
  * improve markdown
+ * add information for buidings using web scraper (?)